ENV859/LearningFolium/README.md

 *Ok, let's  focus on how **Folium** does its magic.
 We'll do so by exploring the Folium GitHub site and its documentation, and by tweaking some of the example notebooks it provides.*

-Folium, like most modules these days, is in a state of constant development and is therefore housed on **GitHub**: https://github.com/python-visualization/folium .
+Folium, like most packages these days, is constantly evolving and is therefore housed on **GitHub**: https://github.com/python-visualization/folium .
 Navigate to that site and you'll a link to some documentation: http://python-visualization.github.io/folium/docs-master/ .
 Scroll down to the **Quick Start** and you'll see an example notebook showing how easy it is to create a web map with Folium.

 I've downloaded all the Folium example notebooks into the `examples.zip` file included in this workspace.

 * <u>Unzip this folder and then fire up Jupyter notebooks.</u> We'll tinker with these examples, making changes and seeing how they manifest themselves in the resulting maps produced!
 (If you totally mess up a notebook, you can always pull the original out from the `example.zip` file...)
-* <u>Start Jupyter Notebooks</u> (if needed), navigate to the Examples folder and <u>open the **QuickStart** notebook</u>.
+* <u>Start Jupyter Notebooks</u> (if not already), navigate to the Examples folder, and <u>open the **QuickStart** notebook</u>.

-> As we run through this and other examples in class, we'll run through our typical learning procedures: *What objects d**oes the Folium package bring to Python; what can we do with these objects; how do we get them to do what we want...*
+> As we run through this and other examples in class, we'll run through our typical learning procedures:
+>
+> *  *What objects does the Folium package bring to Python?*
+> * *What can we do with these objects?*
+> * *How do we code with these objects?*

-### Folium's *Map* object
+### Exercise 1: Folium's *Map* object

 http://python-visualization.github.io/folium/docs-master/quickstart.html

 #### 1. Creating a <u>map object</u> <u>centered</u> on a specific location:

-* Open the `Quickstart` notebook and run it.
+* Open the `Quickstart` notebook (in the examples folder) and run it.
-* Try recoding the notebook so that it produces at map centered on the Nicholas School:  `36.0010, -78.9400`
+* Recoding the notebook so that it produces at map centered on the Nicholas School:  `36.0010, -78.9400`
 * Modify the `save` function to your notebook to save the map as `myMap.html`.
-Then open the HTML document in your browser.
+* Then open the `myMap.html` HTML document in your browser.
+* Open the `myMap.html` in Notepad++...

 #### 2. Changing the <u>base map</u> and <u>zoom</u> level: